Phil Cohen (cultural theorist): Youth culture and the alternative society (1965–1978)

 Working as an assistant to the conceptual artist John Latham, Cohen scripted "happenings" with Latham and Jeff Nuttall at Better Books, and was involved in the Wholly Communion Poetry Event and the Dialectics of Liberation conference.
 He also wrote for the underground paper International Times.
-For a time he was associated with the English Situationist group and its journal King Mob Echo and took an active part in several of its "provocations".
-In 1968 he became involved in a squat at the Bell Hotel in Covent Garden, out of which the London Street Commune movement emerged.
+For a time, he was associated with the English Situationist group King Mob and its journal King Mob Echo and took an active part in several of its "provocations".
+In 1968, he became involved in a squat at the Bell Hotel in Covent Garden, out of which the London Street Commune movement emerged.
 Mass squats were organised in a number of prominent public buildings in Central London, culminating in the 1969 occupation of the Queen Mother's ex-residence at 144 Piccadilly, which became known as "Hippydilly" and made world headline news.
-As one of the leaders of the movement who spoke to the media Cohen's pseudonym "Dr John" featured in newsreel reports and the national press.
-British Pathe described the occupiers as "scroungers and hell raisers" and Dr John "the hippy squatter" briefly became an figure of fear in what he later described as a hysterical moral panic about the perceived threat that squatting posed to home ownership and private property.
+As one of the leaders of the movement who spoke to the media, Cohen's pseudonym "Dr John" featured in newsreel reports and the national press.
+British Pathe described the occupiers as "scroungers and hell raisers" and Dr John "the hippy squatter" briefly became a figure of fear in what he later described as a hysterical moral panic about the perceived threat that squatting posed to home ownership and private property.

-Following the closing down of the street commune squats, Cohen worked as a detached youth worker for the Soho Project and then set up Street Aid as a legal advice and self help organisation for homeless young people in Central London, based initially in Soho and then Covent Garden.
-In 1975/6, with a group of fellow Leftists including David Robins, Cohen occupied a derelict pub near Kings Cross and turned it into a radical cultural and education centre for local estate youth.
+Following the closing down of the street commune squats, Cohen worked as a detached youth worker for the Soho Project, and then set up Street Aid as a legal advice and self-help organisation for homeless young people in Central London, based initially in Soho and then Covent Garden.
+In 1975/6, with a group of fellow Leftists including David Robins, Cohen occupied a derelict pub near King's Cross and turned it into a radical cultural and education centre for local estate youth.
 The pub was burned down in mysterious circumstances.
-Knuckle Sandwich:growing up in the working class city (1978), written by Cohen and Robins, gives a detailed account of the project and situates it within an analysis of urban working class youth culture.
+Knuckle Sandwich: growing up in the working class city (1978), written by Cohen and Robins, gives a detailed account of the project and situates it within an analysis of urban working-class youth culture.

-These experiences led Cohen to develop a Gramscian perspective on post war youth subcultures in Britain spelt out in a working paper published by the Centre for Contemporary Cultural Studies (CCCS) in 1972 "Sub-cultural Conflict and Working Class Community" subsequently provided the basis for a CCCS book, Resistance through Rituals, edited by Stuart Hall and Tony Jefferson.
+These experiences led Cohen to develop a Gramscian perspective on post-war youth subcultures in Britain spelt out in a working paper published by the Centre for Contemporary Cultural Studies (CCCS) in 1972 "Sub-cultural Conflict and Working Class Community" which subsequently provided the basis for a CCCS book, Resistance through Rituals, edited by Stuart Hall and Tony Jefferson.
 The paper has since been translated into eight European languages and become something of a classic.
-In this text Cohen develops the notion of youth cultures as collective responses to structural shifts in class identity formation, creating distinct sets of imaginary class relations though specific codes of dress, behaviour, music and language.
+In this text, Cohen develops the notion of youth cultures as collective responses to structural shifts in class identity formation, creating distinct sets of imaginary class relations though specific codes of dress, behaviour, music and language.
 This analysis was initially applied to Mods and Skinheads, in East London and subsequently to Beats and Hippies.
-In later work this initial focus on the youth question broadened to include issues of inter-generational transmission, coming of age stories and ideas surrounding different life phases.
+In later work, this initial focus on the youth question broadened to include issues of inter-generational transmission, coming-of-age stories and ideas surrounding different life phases.